Tatiana-Golub/eCommerce-Application-backup/README.md

 - Use TypeScript
 - Vite for bundling
 - Backend is powered by **[Commercetools](https://commercetools.com/)**
-- Additional tools: ESLint, Prettier, Husky, Jest
+- Additional tools: ESLint, Prettier, Husky, Vitest

 ---